Donders-Institute/docker-swarm-setup/doc/tutorial/basic.rst

 Can you extend/modify the ``Dockerfile`` and build a image called ``php:centos``?
 In this image, we want to add PHP with MySQL support to the Apache HTTPd server.

 .. hint::
-    Normally you can just run ``yum -y install php php-mysql`` in CentOS to add PHP support to the Apache HTTPd server.
+    In a CentOS system, one can just run ``yum -y install php php-mysql`` to add PHP with MySQL support to the Apache HTTPd server.

     To verify the PHP support, you can create a file ``/var/www/html/index.php`` in the container, and visit the page `http://localhost:8080/index.php <http://localhost:8080/index.php>`_.
 Hereafter is an example: